-11.04 Every Resident shall be entitled to at least five (5) consecutive days off during the twelve (12) day period that encompasses Christmas, New Year's Day and two (2) full weekends.
-Those five (5) days off are to account for the three (3) statutory holidays, Christmas Day, Boxing Day, New Year's Day, and two (2) weekend days.
+11.04 Every Resident shall be entitled to at least five (5) consecutive days off during the fourteen (14) day period that encompasses Christmas, New Year's Day and two (2) full weekends.
+Those five (5) days off are to account for the three (3) statutory holidays, Christmas Day, Boxing Day, New Year's Day, and two (2) 24-hour periods of scheduled non-working time.